inorbit-ai/edge-sdk-javascript-example/README.md

 Steps
 - Clone this repo
+- In the repo directory, run `npm install`
-- Get your API key and set it as an environment variable
+- Get your APP Key and set it as an environment variable
 - Update your robotID (line 15) to a unique identifier